 In April of 1966, The Reverend William Reynders of Weidman Methodist Church extended a welcome and the morning scripture reading of The Good Samaritan, at the Coldwater Michigan rally/meeting.
 He was aware of how the club members would often stop to help folks in trouble along the highway.
 In his message of being helpful along the highways of life, the words of reference "Knights of the Highway" arose.
 It wasn't long before the Michigan FMCA chapter was named the Michigan Knights of the Highway.

 The Michigan Knights has hosted 35 G.L.A.S.S.
 Rallies.
-However, the Michigan Knights will not be hosting any future Area rallies.
+However, the Great Lake Motorcoach Association Inc. (GLAMA) will be hosting future GLAMARAMA Area rallies.

-In 2010, the Knights celebrated their 45th year as an FMCA chapter and will celebrating their 50th year as an FMCA Chapter in 2015.
+In 2015, the Knights celebrate their 50th year as an FMCA chapter.